-In this workshop you will learn how to:
+At the end of this workshop, you will be able to:

-- Identify and analyse potential slip planes. - Analyse particle surfaces. - Calculate Full Interaction Maps on surfaces.
+- Analyse particle surfaces. - Calculate Full Interaction Maps on surfaces. - Identify and analyse potential slip planes.

+Note: The words in Blue Italic in the text are reported in the Glossary at the end of this handout.
 During the Virtual Workshop Try One part, work on one of the examples - you can pick the one on the components you are the most interested in.
 If you finish early, you may start a new example (if you have done example 1 or example 2, we suggest you then try example 3), or you can return to any of the examples at another time.